mpsonntag/snippets/notes/projects/gin/libgin_project_structure.md

 ## doi.go

-- func RepoPathToUUID ... used in gogs
+- func RepoPathToUUID   ... used in gogs; has a duplicate function in gin-doi: ´util.go:makeUUID´
+- type DOIRegInfo       ... marked as obsolete, but still happily used in gogs to display datacite file content

 ## archive/archive

 - func MakeZip          ... used in gin-doi